-- Small charities, like their larger counterparts, will encounter issues that have the potential to affect their operation.
+- Small charities, like their larger counterparts, will encounter issues that have the potential to affect their operations.

 - These issues may cover activities related to fundraising, advocacy, administration costs, fraud or managing people's information and data.

-The ACNC’s perspective is that reasonable administration costs are unavoidable – charities (particularly small charities) can’t operate for free and can’t rely on just volunteer efforts.
+Reasonable administration costs are unavoidable because charities (particularly small charities) can’t operate for free and can’t rely on just volunteer efforts.

-The Governance Standards require charities to operate responsibly.
-Where spending on administration is excessive, the ACNC can investigate.
+The ACNC Governance Standards require charities to operate responsibly.
+Where spending on administration is excessive and unreasonable, the ACNC can investigate.

-More than half of Australia’s registered charities employ paid staff.
-Paid employees are vital to the work of charities, particularly those that deliver services to the community.
+Around half of Australia’s registered charities employ paid staff.
+Paid employees are vital to the work of charities, particularly for charities that need staff with particular skills or qualifications to deliver their services to the community.

 Charities may also choose to remunerate board members.
-A charity's governing document is likely to determine whether payments to board members are acceptable.
+A charity's governing document (the constitution or rules) is likely to determine whether payments to board members are acceptable.